ponasObuolys/Svetaines-projektas/Roadmap.md

   - Design a responsive and visually appealing layout suitable for large screens.
   - Ensure accessibility standards are met.

-- **Data Fetching and State Management**
+- **Data Rendering**
-  - Implement data fetching mechanisms to retrieve the current list of available dishes.
+  - Fetch and display the list of available dishes from the local application state or `localStorage`.
-  - Manage state efficiently to reflect real-time updates from the admin panel.
+  - Implement real-time updates to reflect changes made in the admin panel.

 ### 4. Integration and Testing

-- **API Development**
+- **Component Integration**
-  - Develop RESTful APIs or GraphQL endpoints to facilitate communication between the admin panel and the TV display.
+  - Ensure seamless interaction between the admin panel and TV display components.
+  - Implement state management solutions to facilitate data sharing between components.

 - **Testing**
   - Write unit tests for individual components and functions.
-  - Develop integration tests to ensure seamless interaction between the admin panel and TV display.
+  - Develop integration tests to ensure cohesive functionality between the admin panel and TV display.
   - Conduct end-to-end testing to simulate real-world usage scenarios.

 ### 5. Deployment and Monitoring

 - **Deployment**
-  - Set up continuous integration/continuous deployment (CI/CD) pipelines to automate the deployment process.
+  - Prepare the application for deployment by building optimized production files.
-  - Deploy the application to a cloud platform or on-premises server as per project requirements.
+  - Deploy the application to a static hosting service or server as per project requirements.

 - **Monitoring and Maintenance**
-  - Implement logging and monitoring tools to track application performance and errors.
+  - Implement logging mechanisms to track application performance and errors.
   - Establish a maintenance plan for regular updates and feature enhancements.

 ## Timeline